spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 #### Content design comments
 - Table has no caption.
 - This table is basically three lists side-by-side.
-The variables aren't even consistent across the rows.
+- The variables aren't consistent across the rows.
 - There should be a first column for "Variable", with rows having the values for: Gm, a, e, ω, ϵ, and i.

 #### Lists